arazmoazzemi/DevOps-Days/01-Day-Bash/bash.md

 fi
 ```

-Here, the condition inside the square brackets is evaluated, and if it's true, the code inside the if block is executed.
+The condition inside the square brackets is evaluated, and if it's true, the code inside the if block is executed.

 [[ ]] (Bash test): This is an extended version of the "test" command available in Bash.
 It provides more features and is generally preferred over the traditional [ ] construct.
 It supports additional operators and performs more advanced pattern matching.
 For example: